ravenrothkopf/snakeTSL/README.md

   ! (eatFood || hitSelf || hitWall) -> ([score <- score] && [tailLength <- tailLength] && [appleX <- appleX] && [appleY <- appleY] && [command <- idle]);
 }
 ~~~
+This specification synthesizes an automaton with 1 state.
+Not ideal, there is definitely a way to make the spec more interesting!
 ## Code Integration
 After writing a TSL specification, the next step is integrating the synthesized code from that specification into your desired domain.
 I started with code for a JavaScript Snake game from an online tutorial[^1], and then refactored it so that function terms and predicates fit with those from my specifcations.
 I kept the boilerplate code for rendering snake, the apple, and the score count on the canvas.
 I also kept the function for adding a unit to the end of the snake based on the <code>tailLength</code> variable.
 I split up the rest of the code into 3 files:
 ~~~